Integer Frames: Removing Either the Equal Norm Or Tightness Assumption

 proving that an upper frame bound of $F$ is $(1+\delta)^2 N/M$.
 Similarly, a lower frame bound of $F$ is $(1-\delta)^2 N/M$.
 Now choose $\delta$ so that

 showing that $F$ is $(\varepsilon,N/M)$-tight. \end{proof}

-\begin{remark} The frame $F$ constructed in the previous theorem is not necessarily represented against the eigenbasis of its frame operator as in previous cases. \end{remark}
+\begin{rmk} The frame $F$ constructed in Theorem \ref{almosttight} is not necessarily represented against the eigenbasis of its frame operator as in all previous cases in the present paper. \end{rmk}

 The proof of Theorem \ref{almosttight} relies heavily on the fact that the set of all rational coordinate points are dense in $S^{M-1}$.
-Unfortunately, the higher the dimension and the closer the frame is to being tight, forces the need to choose numbers in which the denominators are possibly massive.
+Unfortunately, the higher the dimension and the closer the frame is to being tight forces the need to choose numbers in which the denominators are possibly massive.
 That is, using the proof technique above might lead to computationally inconvenient integer frames after clearing out the denominators.
 See \cite{schmutz1} for more details concerning rational coordinate points on the sphere.

-It is also worth noting that the proof technique used to show Theorem \ref{almosttight} is a standard argument which shows that full spark, equal norm frames are {\it dense} in the space of all equal norm frames \cite[Ch.~4]{petesbook}.
+It is also worth noting that the technique used to prove Theorem \ref{almosttight}, is a standard argument which shows that full spark, equal norm frames are {\it dense} in the space of all equal norm frames \cite[Ch.~4]{petesbook}.
 It is an open problem whether the full spark, equal norm, Parseval frames are dense in the space of all equal norm Parseval frames.

 This paper is the beginning of the study on ENTIFs.
-There are a lot of interesting and important open problems here, as we have seen.
+We have made numerous characterizations of integer frames throughout this paper; however, there are still a lot of interesting and important open problems, as we have seen.
 For one, by adjoining matrices to get larger ones, we give up full spark.
-Also, this gives frames with many repeated frame vectors, which we do not usually want in practice since this repetition gives no new information about the vector.
+Also, this gives frames with many repeated frame vectors, which we do not usually want in practice since this repetition gives no new information.
 We believe that many of the open problems here will require a deep knowledge of number theory for their resolution.